-The Teachers College consists of five departments and one service office as follows: Department of Counselor Education; Department of Elementary Education/Early Childhood/Special Education; Department of Health, Physical Education and Recreation; Department of Psychology, Learning Science, and Instructional Technology; Department of School Leadership/Middle and Secondary Teacher Education; and the Office of Field Placement and Licensure.
+The Teachers College consists of five departments and one service office as follows:

+Department of Counselor Education; Department of Elementary Education/Early

+Childhood/Special Education; Department of Health, Physical Education and Recreation;

+Department of Psychology, Learning Science, and Instructional Technology; Department of and Licensure.
 The chairs, who serve as chief academic planners and administrators of the departments, are expected to provide leadership for the academic programs of their departments and to serve an essential coordinating function.
-The Director of the Office of Field Placement and Licensure provides for placement of student teachers, oversees all licensure, and informs students of disclosure requirements and disposition assessments.
+The Director of the Office of Field Placement and